-So how would you explain what you do to someone who doesn’t know anything about nanotechnology?
+How do you explain what you study to people who don’t know anything about nanotechnology?

-How do you see your career developing over the next five or ten years?
+Where do you hope to be with your career in the next five years?

-And what has been the best part about being in the Gianneschi Group?
+What’s the best part about being a postdoc in the Gianneschi group?

 The Gianneschi group is an open environment.
 We have collaborations with researchers from all over the country and the world.
 I’m really grateful for being a part of several Multidisciplinary University Research Initiatives (MURI) projects.
 Meeting with people from different backgrounds and working on the same topic is such an amazingly unique experience.